pytorch/executorch/examples/demo-apps/apple_ios/README.md

 ### 3. Getting Started Tutorial

-Before proceeding, follow the [Setting Up ExecuTorch](getting-started-setup.md) tutorial to configure the basic environment.
+Before proceeding, follow the [Setting Up ExecuTorch](https://pytorch.org/executorch/stable/getting-started-setup) tutorial to configure the basic environment.
+Feel free to skip building anything just yet.
+Make sure you have all the required dependencies installed, including the following tools:

+- Buck2 (as `/tmp/buck2`)
+- Cmake (`cmake` reachable at `$PATH`)
+- FlatBuffers Compiler (`flatc` reachable at `$PATH` or as `$FLATC_EXECUTABLE` enironment variable)

 ### 4. Backend Dependencies